With a career at HMSHost, you really benefit! We offer:

 The purpose of the General Manager I (GM) position is to manage a QSR restaurant or small cluster of restaurants or points-of-sale in close proximity to each other with Sales of generally up to $5M.
 The GM ensures the restaurant is clean, staffed, open for business, and operates to high operational and financial standards.
 The GM uses broad discretion and judgement to make great leadership decisions, and is responsible for the overall success of the restaurant.

 Open and Close

-- Ensures all F&B Multi-Unit Managers, GMs and leadership staff recognize the importance of preparing each restaurant for next-day opening, holding leaders accountable for executing all closing and opening checklist/requirements
+- Ensures all assistant managers and staff recognize the importance of closing the restaurant to prepare the restaurant for opening, holding Shift Managers accountable for executing all closing and opening checklist/requirements

-- Ensures company and branch diversity and inclusion philosophy is understood and actively executed within the restaurants
+- Ensures company and branch diversity and inclusion philosophy is understood and actively executed within the restaurant

-- Reads and understands financial and operational data and reports to monitor progress towards zone goals and assigns associates to meet those objectives
+- Reads and understands financial and operational data and reports to monitor progress towards unit goals and assigns associates to meet those objectives.

 Product Availability/Working Equipment

 - Ensures daily orders are prepared and units are stocked with appropriate levels of product and teaches associates these order procedures